RobertBorghese/TastyFresh/README.md

 * No header files or archaic import systems, but features to help configure how they translate to C++ if necessary.
 * Static-typing and null-safety for all Tasty Fresh code prior to being transpiled into C++.
 * Allow for the usage of unknown classes and variables that may only exist in the C++ context.
-* Have line numbers in the C++ source files match directly to the line numbers from the Tasty Fresh source files to help decypher errors and warnings that may arise from the C++ compiler.
+* Have C++ source file line numbers match the line numbers from the Tasty Fresh source files to help decypher C++ errors and warnings.
 * Modern, Rust-like enums with union storage and pattern matching.
 * Static extensions for classes, primitives, and unknown C++ types.
 * Smart `.` operators as opposed to explicit use of `->` or `::`.